-Prerequisite: Satisfactory completion of ESL 011 or placement by the GWC ESL assessment process.
+Advisory: Satisfactory completion of ESL 011 and/or concurrent enrollment in ESL 021 and/or ESL 023.

-Advisory: Concurrent enrollment in ESL 021 and 023 is strongly advised.

 An high beginning discrete skills course designed to give intensive practice in reading, writing, and grammar.
 Students will develop the ability to write with a concrete vocabulary and read simple descriptive narrative, and informative materials with understanding.
-Not open to students placed in ESL 031 or higher.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Three hours lecture per week.
 Credit/no credit only.
 (Not applicable to A.A. degree.)
 (May not be offered each semester)